Cho Jeong-min: Early life and amateur career

-Cho was born in Daegu, South Korea, and moved to New Zealand with her family when she was 8 years old.
+Cho was born in Daegu, South Korea, and moved to New Zealand with her parents and her older brother Taeyoung Cho when she was 8 years old.
 Within a few years, she became one of the top junior golfers in New Zealand.
 She won the 2009 New Zealand Women's Amateur, beating the even younger Korean New Zealander Lydia Ko in the final.

 In 2010, Cho lost in the final of the Australian Women's Amateur to Stacey Keating, but won the Australian Women's Amateur Stroke Play Championship, becoming the youngest to ever accomplish that feat.

 On 9 March 2011 Cho briefly ascended to women's world number one in the World Amateur Golf Ranking.
 Her rivalry with Lydia Ko intensified, and Ko claimed the 2011 Australian Stroke Play title by beating Cho on the second hole of a sudden-death playoff.
 Ko then also beat Cho into second at the New Zealand Stroke Play Championship.
 Cho and Ko met in the final of the New Zealand Match Play Championship, where once again, Ko triumphed, beating Cho 4 and 3 in the final despite the fact Cho had won the event the two previous years.
 This allowed Ko to rise to number one in the amateur rankings, knocking Cho down to number two.

 Cho also appeared in some professional events.
 She made the cut at the New Zealand Women's Open in 2010 and 2011, and finished 35th at the Women's Australian Open and tied fifth at the ANZ RACV Ladies Masters in 2011.
 She was the top finisher of Korean heritage in that year's field.

 She ended 2011 third in the world amateur rankings, missing out on the Mark H. McCormack Medal to Lydia Ko.
 Cho played her final event as an amateur in February 2012, finishing tied for 12th at the New Zealand Women's Open.